austinsonger/Policy-Portal/access-control.md

 ## Access to PHI/ePHI

 1. Access to ePHI is permitted to genomics science staff, or staff that otherwise has a business need to access.
-2. Access to any on-premise server that contains ePHI is restricted and monitored. _Currently \<PlaceHolder> has no on-premise server that stores or processes ePHI._
+2. Access to any on-premise server that contains ePHI is restricted and monitored. _Currently `<Company Placeholder>` has no on-premise server that stores or processes ePHI._
-3. Access to ePHI in \<PlaceHolder>'s production environments in the cloud is strictly prohibited.
+3. Access to ePHI in `<Company Placeholder>`'s production environments in the cloud is strictly prohibited.
 Access is protected via multiple layers of security controls such as IAM policies, restricted IAM roles, VPC configuration, S3 bucket policy, external monitoring, etc.
 4. Users may not download ePHI to any workstations or end-user computing devices.

 ## Platform Customer Access to Systems

-\<PlaceHolder> does not allow direct system access by customers.
+`<Company Placeholder>` does not allow direct system access by customers.
 Access is only available through the Web UI or API interface, with valid authentication and authorization detailed in the Product Security, Architecture, and Security pages of the engineering wiki.